 About The Clergy Project

-The Clergy Project’s goal is accomplished through a private, invitation only, online peer support community.
-Members participate in the Online Community in many ways including:
+The Clergy Project’s goal is accomplished through a private, invitation only, online peer support community, a Transitional Assistance Grant, and hardship grants.

-Discussing the challenges of being an unbelieving active or former religious leader.
+- Discussing the challenges of being unbelieving current or former religious leaders.

-To find support and encouragement as they transition out of active ministry and into a wholly secular life.
+- Finding support and encouragement as they transition out of active ministry and into a wholly secular life

 Qualifications For Joining The Online Community

-Applicants must be current or former professional religious leaders, which includes: pastors, ministers, priests, nuns, monks, rabbis, imams, and theologians.
-They must no longer hold supernatural beliefs1 and choose to identify as a non-believer. (humanists, freethinker, agnostics, atheists, or other type of non-theists)
+Applicants must be current or former professional religious leaders, which includes the following: pastors, ministers, priests, nuns, monks, rabbis, imams, and theologians.
+They must no longer hold supernatural beliefs 1 and choose to identify as a non-believer. (humanists, freethinker, agnostics, atheists, or other type of non-theists)

 Lay leaders are not considered professional religious leaders and therefore not able to join the Clergy Project.

 Current or former religious professionals can become a participant in the Online Community after a live screening process with a trained Clergy Project screener.
 This process involves several stages, including: disclosure of information regarding the applicant’s history as a professional religious leader and a description of their journey from faith to a rejection of the supernatural.
 Our number one priority is to protect the anonymity of our members while providing an opportunity for current and former religious leaders to be welcomed into the community.
 We are committed to protecting member’s privacy.
 All information that is shared with a trained screener is kept confidential.